Marvelous Metals: Surveying the Circumgalactic Medium of Simulated Dwarf Galaxies: CGM Budget

 In this mass range, 50/64 galaxies in the \MM\, sample have CGM dominated by the warm phase.
 For high and intermediate virial masses ($M_{vir} \sim 10^{10-11} M_{\odot}$), a relatively constant fraction of $75\%$ of the CGM resides in this warm phase.
 However, at the highest masses, the two phases begin to approach an equal contribution.
 This is likely due to the disk extending closer to the $0.15R_{200c}$ boundary with increasing galaxy mass, which results in more cool dense gas in the inner CGM (see Figure \ref{fig:CGMPhases_Profiles} and Appendix \ref{appendix:CGMDef}.)
 Additionally, at all masses, there are halos with cool-dominated CGM.
-At lower virial masses, the fraction of warm CGM mass decreases considerably, and the cool phase approaches 100\%.
+At lower masses, the fraction of warm CGM mass decreases considerably, and the cool phase approaches 100\%.
 The sharp increase in cool phase percent is driven by the decrease in the virial temperature at this mass and the definitions of the CGM phases.
-Below $M_{vir}\sim~10^{9.8} M_{\odot}$, $T_{vir} \lessapprox 10^{4.5}$ K, which largely prevents the CGM from retaining gas above this temperature; seen also in Figure \ref{fig:CGMPhases_Profiles}.
+Specifically, $M_*\leq 10^{6.5} M_{\odot}$ galaxies tend to reside in halos of virial masses below $M_{vir} \sim 10^{9.8} M_{\odot}$ which corresponds to virial temperatures $T_{vir} \lessapprox 10^{4.5}$ K. With these virial temperatures, the CGM is generally unable to retain gas above this temperature (seen also in Figure \ref{fig:CGMPhases_Profiles}) and the bulk of CGM mass resides in the cool phase.
 Ultimately, across virial masses, the bulk of CGM mass resides near the virial temperature.
 Using particle tracking, we find the majority of this $T\sim T_{vir}$ phase was beyond $R_{200c}$ at previous times, indicating this phase is primarily comprised of IGM accretion.

 \textit{CGM Metal Budget:} The same method of determining metal retention introduced in Section \ref{subsec:MetalBudget} can also be done by further dividing the CGM into its two dominant temperature phases.
 Figure \ref{fig:f_zret_PHASES} shows the metal retention in the cool (blue squares) and warm (orange squares) CGM phases, and the total CGM retention (black lines) across stellar masses.
 The median values for galaxies binned by stellar mass are shown.
 For each median, the 16th-84th percentile for the bin is shown as errorbars (cold and warm phase) or shaded regions (total CGM).
 This figure selects all particles within $0.15R_{200c}<r<1.0R_{200c}$, differing from Figure \ref{fig:f_zret_DiskCGM} which selected all particles $\text{\rHI}<r<1.0R_{200c}$ (including the disk-CGM interface).